OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/UWP/README.md

 	![](../img/vs-enter-login.jpg)

-6. Once you have entered your app registration information, click on the Solution Platforms dropdown on the menu (it's directly left of the green arrow pointing right, see the image below) and choose either x64 or x86 depending on your system, then click on "Local Machine" next to the green arrow.
+6. Once you have entered your app registration information, click on the Solution Platforms dropdown on the menu (it's directly left of the green arrow pointing right, see the image below) and choose either **x6**4 or **x86** depending on your system, then click on **Local Machine** next to the green arrow.

 	![](../img/vs-64-or-86.jpg) | ![](../img/vs-start-app.jpg)
 	--- | ---

-7. Once your app starts, click "Connect to Office 365" and enter your login info from your Office 365 Developer Account then click accept on the next page:
+7. Once your app starts, click **Connect to Office 365** and enter your login info from your Office 365 Developer Account then click **Accept** on the next page:

 	![](../img/vs-connect-to-office.jpg) | ![](../img/vs-login.jpg) | ![](../img/vs-click-accept.jpg)
 	--- | --- | ---